 I hope you had fun learning how to draw a mammoth like the one found on this page.
 Now that you can draw a simple side version, it's time to get creative!
 You can try more postures, add complex effects or even create amazing textures.
 Just experiment, draw and see how it goes.
 You can use simple references like modern elephants if you need help sketching accurate postures.

-Below, you can see all steps needed to illustrate this character properly.
+Above, you can see all steps needed to illustrate this character properly.
 Take your time to get all body parts right and don't hesitate to try again if the result is not convincing enough.
 You can find more fun animals from the same series here.
 Enjoy! :)